SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/allow-access-to-syskit-point-web-app.md

 # Allow Access to SysKit Point

+You can use this guide when:

+* **Allowing access to SysKit Point web application**
+* **Testing the access to SysKit Point web application**

+{% hint style="success" %}
+Allowing access **enables site owners and business users to access SysKit Point**, which **empowers collaborative Office 365 governance**.
+{% endhint %}

+{% hint style="warning" %}
+**Please note!**
+The web application is accessible on the Internet when you allow access to SysKit Point outside of Azure Virtual Machine. **To secure your data**, **SysKit Point uses modern authentication methods**, making sure that only the right users inside your Office 365 tenant can sign in, as defined in [SysKit Point security settings](https://github.com/SysKitTeam/docs-point/tree/d583078a5f2c57a8d2e52f4fc0ceef9f01633160/installation-and-configuration/installation-and-configuration/enable-role-based-access.md).
+{% endhint %}

+After configuration, SysKit Point users will be able to access the SysKit Point interface from any [supported internet browser](../../requirements/system-requirements.md#supported-browsers) through the specified app URL.

 To make SysKit Point accessible for other users outside the Azure Virtual Machine, you need to:

 * **Allow inbound traffic on the Azure Virtual Machine** where SysKit Point is installed